halessi/rl_trading/README.md

 # Some results
 As can be seen in the images below, ....

-Problems with reinforcement learning in time-series challenges like this involved delayed credit-assignment and a fundamental lack of signal.
-It is unclear whether the OHLCV data we use here, even when preprocessed, contains any signal.
+Problems with reinforcement learning in time-series challenges struggle from a variety of issues, including delayed credit assignment and a low signal-to-noise ratios.
+It is unclear whether the OHLCV data we use here, even when preprocessed, contains sufficient signal for advantageously predicting future prices.

 [image]

 [image]

 # Future steps (notes for me!)
+- [ ] run with aggregated bitcoin order book data
 - [ ] implement here a convolutional network for derivation of more specific state information
 - [ ] explore applicability of renko-blocks to denoising time-series data
 - [ ] incorporate sentiment analysis into state information